What Does it Mean to Have 20/20 Vision?

 What is 20/20 Vision?

-The AOA (American Optometric Association) defines 20/20 vision as normal vision acuity (the clarity or sharpness of vision) measured at a distance of 20 feet.
+The AOA (American Optometric Association) defines 20/20 vision as normal visual acuity (the clarity or sharpness of vision) measured at a distance of 20 feet.
 If you have 20/20 vision, you can see clearly at 20 feet what should normally be seen at a distance.
 If you have 20/100 vision, you must be as close as 20 feet to see what a person with normal vision can see at 100 feet.[1]

 Is 20/20 Vision Considered Perfect Vision?